 1995: 'The Rainmaker' by John Grisham

-"The Rainmaker" is another legal novel about an inexperienced lawyer who ends up facing one of the largest cases of his career.
-The novel was later adapted into a film, with Matt Damon playing the lead of attorney Rudy Baylor.
+"The Rainmaker" is another legal novel about an inexperienced lawyer facing one of the largest cases of his career.
+The novel was later adapted into a film, with Matt Damon playing the lead as attorney Rudy Baylor.

 1996: 'The Runaway Jury' by John Grisham

 John Grisham's seventh novel is about a jury for a tobacco trial suspected of being controlled by someone with ulterior motives.
 Set in rural Mississippi, this mystery dives into a small town where corporate interests compete with a fair-and-balanced trial.

 "The Partner" is a story about a law partner who fakes his own death and steals millions from his firm, only to be found years later by his disgruntled former associates.

 1998: 'The Street Lawyer' by John Grisham